kitbs/stubs/README.md

 ```

-# Command Line Interface
+## Command Line Interface

-This stubs package call also be used as a CLI tool.
+Perform the same behavior described above from the command line

-It comes with a `parse` command to perform the above examples.
+---
 Composer install this package globally:

 ```bash